Blow My Mind

-"Blow My Mind" is a song by American-born Nigerian singer Davido featuring American R&B singer Chris Brown.
+"Blow My Mind" is a song by American-born Nigerian singer Davido featuring fellow American singer Chris Brown.
 It was released on 26 July 2019 as the fourth single from Davido's album A Good Time.
 The song incorporates tribal sounds of African music.

+"Blow My Mind" contains lyrics about a girl who blows Davido's mind simply.
+In the Edgar Esteves-directed visuals for "Blow My Mind", Davido and Chris Brown spend quality time in a motel with their lovers.
 The song's video achieved notable views in its first 24 hours and achieved 10 million views within three weeks.
 The song went 2× Platinum in South Africa, selling over 40,000 copies.
 It peaked at No. 3 on Billboard's Top Triller Global Chart on 9 August 2019.

 "Blow My Mind" was nominated for Best Collaboration at the Africa Entertainment Awards USA 2020.